 Souvenirs and Tourist Tat

-Why didn’t I ask my husband to go shopping for wine?
+Why didn’t I put wine on my French shopping list?
 Well, first of all I don’t drink wine at all.
 Secondly he’s only got his small suitcase with him and we all think cheese is more important!

 What would you have asked him to buy?
 I would love to read your tips – leave a comment!